 Egypt – country of Sphinx and ancient history, wish of many foreign travelers.
 In Egypt situation is more stable than in Tunisia.
 The possibility of terrorism attack is lower than in another countries in the zone, but the political situation is unsteady.
 There have been manifestations since 2011.
 They can occur without warning anywhere in Egypt (in big towns like Cairo and Alexiandria – tourism centers, but also in Luxor, Fayoum, Ismailia and other).

+Protests are usually peaceful, but they can also be very risky, you can’t foresee people’s performance at those meetings.
 Police may use water cannon, tear gas, birdshot and live ammunition to control the crowd.
 On 14 August 2013 security forces brutally finished sit-in demonstration in Cairo (many people were killed).
 Being in Egypt tourists have to follow the news on television, radio and Internet.
 It is advisable to take local guide to visit the Sphinx and other ancient attractions.
 Seaside resorts are mostly safe, although you should be heedful.
 Nowadays travelling to North Africa is economical, but not reliable.
 There is a high threat from terrorism in Egypt and in Tunisia.
 It is believed that terrorists will go on attacks.
 It is not advisable to go there in nearest time.